 Masturbation and sex drive

 How much someone masturbates can have a lot to do with their sex drive.
-Again, this is personal to each individual and our libidos vary significantly.
-Typically male sex drive tends to peak in the morning, whereas female sex drive is more specifically linked to the phases of the menstrual cycle and will likely peak around ovulation.
-Regardless of your gender, sex or sexual orientation, your sex drive can vary and there is no ‘normal’ libido.
+Again, this is personal to each individual, and our libidos vary significantly.
+Typically, the male sex drive tends to peak in the morning, whereas the female sex drive is more specifically linked to the phases of the menstrual cycle and will likely peak around ovulation.
+Regardless of your gender, sex, or sexual orientation, your sex drive can vary, and there is no ‘normal’ libido.

-Natural Cycles is the first FDA cleared birth control app.
+Natural Cycles is the first FDA Cleared birth control app.
 It’s 100% hormone-free and works by learning the unique pattern of your cycle to find your fertile days (that’s right, you can’t get pregnant every day of your cycle).
-Natural Cycles also has a handy tracking feature so you can log changes in your cycle such as fluctuations in sex drive, emotional changes, and physical symptoms like period pain.
-Find out if it could work for you today.
+Natural Cycles is only available for those aged 18+ and does not protect against sexually transmitted infections.
+Why not find out if it could work for you today?